paul-gomes/ProjectEuler_Python/README.md

 This repository contains different Prject Euler probelms.
-All the probelms has been solved utilizing Java.
+All the probelms has been solved utilizing Python.

 All the problem are from Project Euler (https://projecteuler.net).